Yangon Region: Demographics

-According to 2014 census report, the population of Yangon region is 7.36 million.
+According to the 2014 census report, the population of Yangon Region is 7.36 million.
 Burmese is the primary language used by Burmese of all ethnic backgrounds.
 English is the main second language among the urban elite of Yangon.

 Ethnicity

 The Bamar make up the majority of the region's population.
-The region is also home to a large number of South Asians (mainly Indians) and Burmese Chinese, in addition to Karen and Rakhine communities..
+The region is also home to a large number of South Asians (mainly Indians) and Burmese Chinese, in addition to Karen and Rakhine communities.

 After the 2014 Census in Myanmar, the Burmese government indefinitely withheld release of detailed ethnicity data, citing concerns around political and social concerns surrounding the issue of ethnicity in Myanmar.
 In 2022, researchers published an analysis of the General Administration Department's nationwide 2018-2019 township reports to tabulate the ethnic makeup of the region.

 Religion

 According to the 2014 Myanmar Census, Buddhists make up 91% of Yangon Region's population, forming the largest religious community there.
-Minority religious communities include Christians (3.2%), Muslims (4.7%), and Hindus (1%) who collectively comprise the remainder of Yangon Region's population.
+Minority religious communities include Muslims (4.7%), Christians (3.2%) and Hindus (1%).
 0.1% of the population listed no religion, other religions, or were otherwise not enumerated.

-According to the State Sangha Maha Nayaka Committee’s 2016 statistics, 88,442 Buddhist monks were registered in Yangon Region, comprising 16.5% of Myanmar's total Sangha membership, which includes both novice samanera and fully-ordained bhikkhu.
+According to the State Sangha Maha Nayaka Committee's 2016 statistics, 88,442 Buddhist monks were registered in Yangon Region, comprising 16.5% of Myanmar's total Sangha membership, which includes both novice samanera and fully-ordained bhikkhu.
 The majority of monks belong to the Thudhamma Nikaya (81.2%), followed by Shwegyin Nikaya (13.6%), with the remainder of monks belonging to other small monastic orders.
 16,960 thilashin were registered in Yangon Region, comprising 28.1% of Myanmar's total thilashin community, the largest in Myanmar.